 Do I need my own computer?

 When in-person, students do NOT need their own device.
 We utilize the Pitt Information Technology computing lab computers.
-When held virtually, yes, students must provide their own device in order to participate in the camp.
-See the technical specifications needed to run the required software.

 Is there a cost?

 No, the camp is free thanks to our generous sponsors and partners - AT&T, EQT, Grable Foundation, Pitt Information Technology, and UPMC Women in IT.

 Do I need any previous computer or technical experience?

 Standard camp students do not need to have any prior knowledge of cybersecurity to participate.
 Some basic knowledge of computer hardware (knowing how to use a mouse, browse the internet, identify common computer icons, etc.) is helpful.
 If students would like to brush up on their computer skills ahead of time, we recommend the Carnegie Library DigitalLearn tutorials.
 "Using a PC (Windows 10)" and any of the modules under the "Being Safe Online" category will be useful to review before the camp.
 If interested in 1:1 instruction, email firstname.lastname@example.org.